EEN421/EEN421.github.io/_posts/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0.md

 # Introduction and Use Case:

-This post follows up on a couple of previous posts where I [deployed a raspberry pi headlessly and onboarded syslog and auth logs to a log analytics workspace](https://www.hanley.cloud/2023-06-13-Raspberry-Pi-Logging-to-Analytics-Workspace/), and then [added an I2C soil moisture and temperature sensor and streamed the data to a workspace too](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/) and will address several new security updates and improvement to the processes described.
+This post follows up on a couple of previous posts where we [deployed a raspberry pi headlessly and onboarded syslog and auth logs to a log analytics workspace](https://www.hanley.cloud/2023-06-13-Raspberry-Pi-Logging-to-Analytics-Workspace/), and then [added an I2C soil moisture and temperature sensor and streamed the data to a workspace too](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/) and will address several new security updates and improvement to the processes described.

 <br/>